lene/DuplicateImages/README.md

 ### Actions for matching image pairs

 Use the `--on-equal` option to select what to do to pairs of equal images.
+The default action is `print`.
 - `delete-first`: deletes the first of the two files
 - `delete-second`: deletes the second of the two files
 - `delete-bigger` or `d>`: deletes the file with the bigger size